mateusy7/KL-highrise-price-model/README.md

 ## Installation & Setup

-Follow these steps to run the environment locally or redeploy the pipeline.
+Follow these steps to run the environment locally and redeploy the pipeline to get the trained model.

 1. **Clone the repository**
    ```bash